-- x_filename [str] Path to an unweighted sample of observations, as saved by the mad-miner.sampling.SampleAugmenter functions. - theta0_filename [str or None, optional] Path to an unweighted sample of numerator parameters, as saved by the madminer.sampling.SampleAugmenter functions.
-Required if the estimator was trained with the 'alice', 'alice2', 'alices', 'alices2', 'carl', 'carl2', 'nde', 'rascal', 'rascal2', 'rolr', 'rolr2', or 'scandal' method.
+- x [str or ndarray] Sample of observations, or path to numpy file with observations, as saved by the madminer.sampling.SampleAugmenter functions.
+Note that this sample has to be sampled from the reference parameter where the score is estimated with the SALLY / SALLINO estimator! - theta0_filename [str or None, optional] Path to an unweighted sample of numerator parameters, as saved by the madminer.sampling.SampleAugmenter functions.
+Required if the estimator was trained with the 'alice', 'alicee', 'alices', 'alices', 'carl', 'carl', 'rascal', 'rascal', 'rolr', 'rolr', 'rolr', or 'scandal' method.
 Default value: None. - theta1_filename [str or None, optional] Path to an unweighted sample of denominator parameters, as saved by the madminer.sampling.SampleAugmenter functions.
 Required if the estimator was trained with the 'alice2', 'alices2', 'carl2', 'rascal2', or 'rolr2' method.
 Default value: None.